X16Community/x16-docs/X16 Reference - 03 - BASIC.md

 ?PEEK($A000) : REM PRINTS OUT THE VALUE STORED IN $A000 IN RAM BANK 1 SYS $C063    : REM CALLS ROUTINE AT $C09F IN ROM BANK 10 AUDIO (YM_INIT)
 ```
-Note: [ym_init](X16%20Reference%20-%2009%20-%20Sound%20Programming.md#audio-api-routines) does the first half of what the BASIC command `FMINIT` does, without setting any default instruments.
+Note: In the above example, the `SYS $C063` in ROM bank 10 is a call to [ym_init](X16%20Reference%20-%2009%20-%20Sound%20Programming.md#audio-api-routines), which does the first half of what the BASIC command `FMINIT` does, without setting any default instruments.
 It is generally not recommended to call routines in ROM directly this way, and most BASIC programmers will never have a need to call `SYS` directly, but advanced users may find a good reason to do so.

 Note: Memory address `$00`, which is the hardware RAM bank register, will usually report the bank set by the `BANK` command.
 The one exception is after a `BLOAD` or `BVERIFY` inside of a running BASIC program.
 At this point you can check `PEEK(0)` to learn the bank that `BLOAD`, or `BVERIFY` stopped at.